 Monthly Member Sale

 CNPS members can purchase plants, t-shirts, books and "Native Plants Live Here" signs (and anyone can become a member, or update their membership) at our Monthly Member Sale Day held during the first Wednesdays of the month during winter workday hours, noon to 3 pm.
-The next sale day in 2016 is on February 3 from noon to 3 pm.
-(Check the Calendar for the latest dates and times.)
+Check the Calendar for the latest dates and times.

 Public Native Plant Sale